 What is a Bystander?

-A bystander, or witness, is anyone who sees a dangerous or unsafe situation.
-Bystanders may or may not know what to do, or may expect others to do something to help.
+A bystander, or witness, is anyone who sees a dangerous or potentially dangerous situation.
+Bystanders may or may not know what to do, or may expect someone else to do something to help.
 Research shows that educating and engaging bystanders is a promising way to help prevent the widespread problem of sexual violence within communities.

 Checklist for Bystander Action: